dekoo/kubernetes-the-hard-way-aws/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

 The commands in this lab must be run on each worker instance: `worker-0`, `worker-1`, and `worker-2`.
-Login to each worker instance using the `gcloud` command.
+Login to each worker instance using the `ssh` command.
+IP address can be retrieved dynamically using `aws cli`.
 Example:

 ```
-gcloud compute ssh worker-0
+ssh -i "kubernetes-the-hard-way-key.pem" ec2-user@$(aws ec2 describe-instances --output text \
+      --query "Reservations[*].Instances[*].{PublicIP:PublicIpAddress}" \
+      --filters "Name=instance-state-name,Values=running" "Name=tag:Name,Values=worker-0")
 ```

+> Execute in the directory where you have you `kubernetes-the-hard-way-key.pem`

 ### Running commands in parallel with tmux

 [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provisioning a Kubernetes Worker Node

 Install the OS dependencies:

 ```
-{
-  sudo apt-get update
-  sudo apt-get -y install socat conntrack ipset
+sudo yum install socat conntrack ipset
-}
 ```

 > The socat binary enables support for the `kubectl port-forward` command.